SpectrumIO/AUTOMOD-WP/src/readme.txt

 == Installation ==

-Upload the Spectrum Intelligent moderation plugin to your blog, activate it, then log in to your Spectrum account with your username and password.
-We'll automatically connect your accounts together.
+Upload the Spectrum Intelligent Moderation plugin to your blog, activate it, and log in with your Spectrum account (username and password).
+We’ll automatically connect your accounts.

-That's all there is to it!
+It’s that easy!

+= 1.1 =
+* Updated some copy